open-mmlab/mmsegmentation/docs/en/user_guides/4_train_test.md

 # Tutorial 4: Train and test with existing models

-MMSegmentation provides scripts for launching training and testing task, which can easily start your task on a single machine with a single gpu, or launch large-scale training and testing on multiple machines.

-This tutorial provides instructions for users to use the models provided in the [Model Zoo](../model_zoo.md) for other datasets to obtain better performance.
-MMSegmentation also provides out-of-the-box tools for training models.
-This section will show how to train and test models on standard datasets.
+MMSegmentation supports training and testing models on a variety of devices, which are described below for single-GPU, distributed, and cluster training and testing, respectively.
+Through this tutorial, you will learn how to train and test using the scripts provided by MMSegmentation.

 ## Training and testing on a single GPU